infinia-yzl/opentierboy/articles/overwatch-2-karq-tier-list-season-11.md

 - **Flexible Creation**: Drag and drop items to arrange your tier list, with options to use customize the tier systems, use templates or start from scratch.
 - **Sharing Capabilities**:
-    - Generate a stateful URL (Copy Jutsu) that allows others to view or edit your tier list.
+    - Generate a stateful URL that allows others to view or edit your tier list -  _Copy Jutsu_.
-    - Capture your tier list as an image (Freeze Frame) for quick sharing.
+    - Capture your tier list as an image for quick sharing - _Freeze Frame_.
 - **A Focus on Privacy**: No tracking or ads, just straightforward tier list creation.

 ## KarQ's Season 11 Tier Lists (thus far)